 Ranch Dressing – My Emma and Tom are huge ranch eaters and were going through at least a bottle and half a week.
 To combat the cost of even the cheapest bottle, we’ve added homemade buttermilk ranch dressing to our list.

 Granola Bars – Granola bars are another thing that we eat a lot of.
-Between sports and camping, road trips and more, they’re such a quick snack that it makes it easy for us to grab them but I can’t justify spending too much on them since they’re so easy to make.
+Between sports and camping (Six Dollar Family), road trips and more, they’re such a quick snack that it makes it easy for us to grab them but I can’t justify spending too much on them since they’re so easy to make.
 So needless to say, we stopped buying them and I’m now making my homemade oat and fruit bars to take instead.

 Diaper Rash Cream – I know.
 I can hear you now.
 “Stacy, you don’t have any babies.”
 Nope, I sure don’t.
 My only baby is growing up way too quickly.
 What I do have though is an 11 year old who because of sports, often gets heat rashes.
 My DIY Diaper Rash Ointment recipe is a great fix not only for diaper rashes but heat rash too.
 It saves me from having to buy anything to help soothe it and keeps her from getting ouchies.